mvolar/SatXplor/README.md

 }
 ```

 And just run the main `controller.py` file which then runs and outputs the results in the `FINAL_RESULTS_DIR` and `SatXplor/results`.
-Nothe that *both python env and mamba env need to be active*
+Note that **both python env and mamba envirnoments need to be active**

 ```
 (mypyenv) (myenv) python satxplor/controller.py